A Class of $(n, k, r, t)_i$ LRCs Via Parity Check Matrix: Construction of binary optimal LRC

-This section aims to present a construction of two optimal parameters of $(n,k,r,t)$ IS-LRC.
-The construction depends on the formation of the $P_1$ matrix of Theorem \ref{Theorem 1} with the help of two different Cayley tables of a finite field.
+This section presents several constructions of optimal $(n,k,r,t)_i$ LRCs.
+These constructions mainly depend on the formation of the parity check matrix $H$ with the help of two different Cayley tables of a finite field.